Zhenru1993/csc675/README.md

 *NOTE:
 NEVER modify "master" branch,
-Please create own branches and then merge into master then
+Please create own branches and then merge into "master".